 You will be able to select which nodes you want to resize by selecting the node purpose from those available to your cluster.
-You can resize Master, Data and OpenSearch Dashboards nodes.
+You can resize Master, Data and OpenSearch Dashboards nodes (Prior to OpenSearch 2.0.0 Cluster Manager nodes were called Master nodes).
 If all nodes are the same size you can resize all nodes by selecting the All Purpose.

 The Resize Data Centre page lets you select the desired target node size from within the size class and specify the resize concurrency factor and notification options.
 The difference in CPU core count, memory and disk quota and total monthly price are listed on the page.

 The Concurrency Factor is a number, from 1 to the count of nodes in the largest rack, that specifies how many nodes may be resized at the same time.
 Instaclustr will only resize multiple nodes concurrently if they are located in the same rack.

 By default Instaclustr will send your accounts’ designated support contacts an email once the resize is complete.
 You may opt-out of this notification by deselecting the Notify this accounts’ designated support contacts on resize completion checkbox.